 2. Prioritize speed

-Speed is a crucial part of any mobile app design since it allows businesses to send a message to their consumers that they respect their time.
+Speed is a crucial part of any mobile app design since it allows businesses to message their consumers that they respect their time.
 The longer it takes for an app to load, the fewer people it will attract.
 Direct your mobile app developers to produce a visually appealing yet functional mobile application that loads quickly.

 3. Standardized elements

-The usage of basic, traditional mobile app design features such as buttons, colors, icons, and symbols helps consumers feel more at ease when using the app.
+Using basic, traditional mobile app design features such as buttons, colors, icons, and symbols helps consumers feel more at ease when using the app.

 Creating a sense of familiarity is vital since it encourages users to spend more time with the app, allowing you to get the most out of it.

 4. Create naturalness